max0x7ba/atomic_queue/README.md

 ```

 ### Throughput and scalability benchmark
 N producer threads push a 4-byte integer into one same queue, N consumer threads pop the integers from the queue.
-All producers posts 1,000,000 messages in total.
-Total time to send and receive all the messages is measured.
-The benchmark is run for from 1 producer and 1 consumer up to `(total-number-of-cpus / 2)` producers/consumers to measure the scalability of different queues.
+Each producer posts 1,000,000 messages.
+Total time taken to send and receive all these messages is measured.

+With SMT threads, the benchmark is run for from 1 producer and 1 consumer up to `(total-number-of-cpus / 2)` producers/consumers to measure the scalability of different queues.
+Without using SMT threads (cross-core communication only) -- up to `(total-number-of-cpus / 4)` producers/consumers.

+A benchmark run reports the best msg/sec throughput out of 10 tries for each queue.

+The charts report mean, stdev, min and max of msg/sec throughput across 33 benchmark runs.

 ### Ping-pong benchmark
-One thread posts an integer to another thread through one queue and waits for a reply from another queue (2 queues in total).
-The benchmarks measures the total time of 1,000,000 ping-pongs, best of 10 runs.
-Contention is minimal here (1-producer-1-consumer, 1 element in the queue) to be able to achieve and measure the lowest latency.
-Reports the average round-trip time.
+One thread posts an integer to another thread through one queue and waits for a reply from another queue, 2 queues and 2 threads, in total.
+Each thread pings or pongs 500,000 messages into its egress queue.

+Contention is minimal here (1-producer-1-consumer, 1 element in the queue) in order to be able to achieve the lowest possible latency a queue can provide.

+This benchmark measures the total time taken to post 500,000 messages and receive 500,000 replies.

+A benchmark run reports the best sec/round-trip latency (time taken to `push` a message and `pop` its reply) out of 10 tries for each queue.

+The charts report mean, stdev, min and max of sec/round-trip latency across 33 benchmark runs.

-## Benchmarks observations
+## Benchmarks Notes

-The lowest latency for cross-thread communication is achieved when both threads run on the **same CPU core** (2 SMT threads).
+- The lowest latency for cross-thread communication is achieved when both threads run on the **same CPU core** (2 SMT threads).
 Moving communication to a different core adds noticeable latency, and crossing CCX boundaries or CPU sockets increases it further.

-### Ping-Pong Latency Benchmark

-In the round-trip latency benchmark, **every tested queue** achieves its best latency only when the producer and consumer threads share the same CPU core.
+- In the round-trip latency benchmark, **every tested queue** achieves its best latency only when the producer and consumer threads share the same CPU core.
 When the threads run on **different cores**, latency increases by **3× or more**.

-**Example** (AMD Ryzen 5825U):
-- `boost::lockfree::spsc_queue`: **111 ns** (same core) vs **332 ns** (different cores)

-### Throughput Benchmark

-When producer and consumer threads run on different cores, **all queues** show **at least 1.5× lower** throughput.
+- When producer and consumer threads run on different cores, **all queues** show **at least 1.5× lower** throughput.
-The ~3× higher latency of cross-core communication compounds with every atomic operation, making throughput highly sensitive to the number and cost of atomic instructions.

-#### Exceptions

-- **`boost::lockfree::spsc_queue`**
-  Uses the cheapest atomic load/store instructions.
-Its cross-core throughput remains roughly **equal** to its within-core throughput (neither better nor worse).

-- **`xenium::vyukov_bounded_queue`**, **`OptimistAtomicQueue`**/**`OptimistAtomicQueueB`** (atomic elements, static/dynamic buffers)
-  These are the **only** implementations that achieve **≥1.5× higher** throughput across cores compared to within-core in **SPSC** (1-producer / 1-consumer) mode.
-  **`OptimistAtomicQueue`**/**`OptimistAtomicQueueB`** use the same minimal atomic instructions as `boost::lockfree::spsc_queue`, but deliver **~10× higher** absolute throughput thanks to superior implementation quality.

-All other queues bottleneck cross-core performance by using more frequent or more expensive atomic operations.

-### Notes

-- Running the full benchmark suite with 4 threads takes approximately **17 seconds** when all 4 threads are placed within 2 cores, and **~25 seconds** when spread across 4 different cores (AMD Ryzen 5825U).
 - The numbers shown for each queue reflect the **best-case** result across within-core, cross-core, and cross-CCX/socket scenarios.
 - **Important**: These scenarios behave very differently in practice.
 Excellent performance with two SMT threads on a single core is often irrelevant for real-world use cases where threads must run on different cores.
 - **Recommendation**: Always benchmark your specific thread placement (same core vs. different cores vs. different CCX) for latency-critical or throughput-critical applications.